 - Emerald gets its green coloring from trace amounts of chromium and/or vanadium.

-- A 1-carat emerald appears larger than a 1-carat diamond because of their lower density.
+- A 1-carat emerald appears larger than a 1-carat diamond because of its lower density.

-- Emerald measures between 7.5 - 8 on the Mohs Scale of Hardness.
+- Emerald measures between 7.5 to 8 on the Mohs Scale of Hardness.
 Though they are durable stones, emeralds are susceptible to chipping and cracking.
-This makes emerald's more expensive to set into jewelry due to the risk involved.
+This makes emeralds more expensive to set into jewelry due to the risk involved.

-- Colombia yields the largest amount of emeralds, contributing to more than 50% of all emerald production worldwide.
+- Colombia yields the largest amount of emeralds, contributing to more than 50 percent of all emerald production worldwide.